Girl Interrupted at Her Music: Vase

 On the table sits a vase made of porcelain and silver, likely used for serving wine.
 One of the main centers for porcelain in the Netherlands was and still is Delft, although they had "limited success" in recreating Chinese porcelain.

 Man

 The man in the painting is likely upper class, due to his fashionable attire.

 Music

 Love and music often went hand in hand in the 17th century, especially with the presence of a musical duet between a man and a woman.
 Playing music with one another was one of the few activities where young people of the opposite sex could socialize.
 The two in the painting were likely part of the haute bourgeoisie, which meant that they were worldly and educated when it came to music, and each likely had a personal collection of songbooks.

 Cultural references

 The painting is a theme in the book Girl, Interrupted by Susanna Kaysen, the title of that book being based on the title of the painting.

+In her song At the Frick Museum from the album Queens of the Summer Hotel, singer-songwriter Aimee Mann references Vermeer’s Girl Interrupted at Her Music.
+The lyrics describe the narrator encountering a Vermeer painting featuring "a girl, a startled glance, and something in the circumstance," evoking the introspective and enigmatic qualities often associated with Vermeer’s works.